 In some cases, an insurance company must sell you a Medigap policy if you want one, even if you have health problems.
-Here are certain times that you're guaranteed the right to buy a Medigap policy:
+You're guaranteed the right to buy a Medigap policy during certain times:

 - When you're in your Medigap Open Enrollment

-Period.
-(See pages 21 22.)
+Period (Go to pages 21 22.)

-- If you have a guaranteed issue right.
+- If you have a guaranteed issue right

-(See pages 35 43.)
+(Go to pages 36 46.)

 You may be able to buy a Medigap policy at other times, but the insurance company can deny you a Medigap policy based on your health.
-Also, in some cases, it may be illegal for the insurance company to sell you a Medigap policy (like if you already have Medicaid or a Medicare Advantage Plan).
+Also, in some cases, it may be illegal for the insurance company to sell you a Medigap policy.